Kenny-Hui/HK_ATS/README.md

 ```
 [interlock]
 ; Driver can't open the door after the train departs
 door = 1

-; This would means the driver can't apply power when the door is opened, but no brake will be applied ;
+; The following combination means that the driver can't apply power when the door is opened, but no brake will be applied ;
-; If the section is sloping upwards/downwards, the train could also accelerate from the force ;
+; If the track section is sloping upwards/downwards, the train could also accelerate from the force ;

 ; No brake will be applied when the door is opened
 doorapplybrake = 0
 ; Driver can't power the train if the door is opened
 doorpowerlock = 1

 ; If the platform is on the left side, the driver can't open the right door
 station = 1